d2718/protohax-blog/posts/protohax_06a.md

 [^backtracking]: The short version, if you're interested, is that I had a subtle problem with the way I was checking and dealing with whether a vehicle had already received a ticket on a given day.
 I _thought_, though, that the problem stemmed from the fact that my socket-reading method wasn't cancellation safe, so I spent considerable effort refactoring with that in mind.
 Of course this didn't fix it, so I flailed around tweaking a great many aspects of the program before I finally pinpointed my problem and fixed it.
 Ultimately, I ended up with better, leaner code in several places, but the majority of my "fixes" weren't necessary to complete the exercise.

-[The Seventh Protohackers Problem](https://protohackers.com/problem/6) is to implement a automatic system for issuing speeding tickets.
+[The Seventh Protohackers Problem](https://protohackers.com/problem/6) is to implement an automatic system for issuing speeding tickets.
 The specification is pretty complicated; I'll lay out a simplified overview here:

 There will be two types of clients, cameras and dispatchers.
 Cameras will report vehicles (identified by their plates) as being at specific locations on specific roads at specific times.
 The server's job is to determine, based on locations and times, if and when a vehicle has exceeded the speed limit.
 If a vehicle warrants a ticket, the server will notifiy a dispatcher client that has responsibility for the road on which that vehicle has exceeded the speed limit.

 What makes this tricky is:

   * Time/location stamps will not necessarily arrive in chronological order.
-  * Any given vehicle can be issued at ticket for at most one infraction per day (regardless of the number of infractions committed).
+  * Any given vehicle can be issued a ticket for at most one infraction per day (regardless of the number of infractions committed).
-  * When the server has calculated that a given vehicle has committed and infraction, there may not necessarily be any connected dispatchers able to respond on the given road, and we'll have to wait until one shows up to issue the ticket.
+  * When the server has calculated that a given vehicle has committed an infraction, there may not necessarily be any connected dispatchers able to respond on the given road, and we'll have to wait until one shows up to issue the ticket.
   * Any client can request that the server send it a "heartbeat" signal at a specified regular interval, and we have to do our best to honor that request.

 We also have to support at least 150 clients.